coreruleset/documentation/content/development/testing.md

 Execute the following command to run the CRS test suite with **go-ftw** against Apache httpd:

+⚠️  If go-ftw is installed from a pre-compiled binary, then you might have to use `ftw` instead of the `go-ftw` command.

 ```bash
 $ ./go-ftw run --config .ftw.apache.yaml -d ../coreruleset/tests/regression/tests/
 🛠️  Starting tests!